 Recently, many good expositions of category theory for applications have appeared (see resources) yet to date, none are oriented explicitly toward engineering.
 This course will fill this gap.
 We will introduce the framework of monotone co-design as a means to teach basic concepts of category theory alongside principles of compositional engineering.
 Special care will be taken to illustrate the ideas with concrete examples (especially from autonomous robotics), and to indicate applications.

-Each session consists of a 50 minute interactive online lecture, allowing for questions and discussion.
+Each session consists of two 45 minute interactive online lectures, allowing for questions and discussion.

 We interact using Zulip (similar to Slack), and have a wiki for collaboration.

 Note: all materials and recordings will be posted in the lectures page.